remowxdx/AoC-2022/README.md

 to discover that I didn't reset ```visible_from_*``` for every tree and that I returned ```top * right * left * right``` as scenic score instead of ```top * bottom * left * right```.

+# Day 9

+Interesting problem.
+Didn't understand how to move the tail...
+I should read with more attention.